 Professional issues and ethics in marital and family therapy (4)

 Current tuition and fee rates can be found here.

 Students who are accepted into the PhD in Systems, Families, and Couples program may apply for a variety of work study and department funded research, teaching, and administrative assistantships awarded by the Department of Counseling and Family Sciences.
 These typically pay about $20 per hour and do not include tuition remission.

 Students may also apply for need-based financial aid, such as a loan or other work-study programs on campus.
 Departmental awards are contingent on the availability of funds.
-Students accepted into the PhD program with specialty in marital and family therapy are eligible to and encouraged to apply for the AAMFT minority fellowships.
+Students accepted into the PhD program with specialty in Couple and Family Therapy are eligible to and encouraged to apply for the AAMFT minority fellowships.

 Students may apply for financial aid by writing to:

 Student Financial Aid Office

 Loma Linda University